mvolkmann/redux-easy/README.md

   }
 }

-// The second argument to watch is a map
+// The second argument to watch is a map of property names
-// of property names to state paths
+// to state paths where path parts are separated by periods.
+// For example, zip: 'user.address.zipCode'.
+// When the value for a prop comes from a top-level state property
+// with the same name, the path can be an empty string, null, or undefined
-// where path parts are separated by periods. export default watch(MyComponent, {
+// and watch will use the prop name as the path. export default watch(MyComponent, {
-  user: 'user'
+  user: '' // path will be 'user'
 });
 ```